ccorcos/cube/README.md

-# Sound JavaScript
+# Reasonable

 I almost barfed the other day when I tried TypeScript.
 I built up enough courage to go over to the dark side and try a Microsoft product.
 Everything seemed great.
 I got a Redux project up and running and when I opened up the browser... a runtime exception!
 The whole point of a compiler is to prevent runtime exceptions.
 And this is why I've decided to adventure off into the world of sound type systems.

+In this tutorial / quick-start / notes, I'm going to be exploring [Reason](https://facebook.github.io/reason/).
 So why not Elm or PureScript?
 Both languages are super cool but both have some parts I'm not as excited about.
 PureScript uses Bower -- ew!
 And neither have easy interoperability with external JavaScript libraries.
 I had a conversation with @chenglou and he absolutely sold me on Reason.
-So here we go:
+So here goes nothing!

 ## Getting Started